 The tradition of Haryana gives equal social status, irrespective of their official or financial positions in life, have equal social status. he only criterion of superiority is age.
 If two Haryanavi sit on a bed the elder, even if he is a poor farmer, will sit towards the head of the bed, and the younger, even if he is a very well to do, or is a senior civil or military officer, will sit towards the foot of the bed.
 If men are sharing the same ‘hooka’ it is the duty of the youngest to hold the ‘hooka’ and pass it around in turn to the others.
 The system is thus of a very socialistic nature.

-Women love to wear colourful dresses.
+Women love to wear colorful dresses.
 Their basic trousseau includes ‘Damaan’, ‘Kurti’ & ‘Chunder’.
-‘Chunder’ is the long, coloured piece of cloth, decorated with shiny laces, meant to cover the head and is drawn in the front like the ‘pallav’ of the saree.
-Kurti is a shirt like blouse, usually white in colour.
-The ‘Daaman’ is the flairy ankle-long skirt, in striking colours.
+‘Chunder’ is the long, colored piece of cloth, decorated with shiny laces, meant to cover the head and is drawn in the front like the ‘pallav’ of the saree.
+Kurti is a shirt like a blouse, usually white in color.
+The ‘Daaman’ is the flairy ankle-long skirt, in striking colors.

-The men generally wear ‘Dhoti’, the wrap around cloth, tucked in between the legs with a white-coloured kurta worn atop it.
+The men generally wear ‘Dhoti’, the wrap-around cloth, tucked in between the legs with a white-colored kurta worn atop it.
 ‘Pagri’ is the traditional headgear for men, which is now worn mainly by the old villagers.
 All-white attire is a status symbol for men.

 Haryanvi cuisine is like the people of Haryana – simple, earthy and inextricably linked to the land.
 In Haryana, the emphasis is on food that is wholesome, fresh and prepared with little or no fuss at all.